Ian G. John

 In the energy area, he advised Chevron in its $4.3 billion acquisition of Atlas Energy; XTO Energy in its $41 billion sale to Exxon Mobil; VeraSun in its sale of assets to Valero Energy; US BioEnergy in its acquisition by VeraSun; and Coastal Corporation in its $16 billion acquisition by El Paso Energy.

-Additional representations include BlackRock in its $9.7 billion acquisition of the Merrill Lynch Investment Management business from Merrill Lynch; GTCR in its $390 million acquisition of Fundtech; Laidlaw International, an operator of school and passenger buses, in its $36 billion acquisition by FirstGroup, an operator of passenger trains, passenger buses and school buses; Oakley in its $2.1 billion acquisition by Luxottica Group; Stillwater Mining Company in its $341 million sale of a 51 percent stake to MMC Norilsk Nickel, a mining company in Russia; TRW in connection with its $11.8 billion merger with Northrop Grumman; and Honeywell in its $14 billion business combination with AlliedSignal and its attempted $45 billion acquisition by General Electric.
+Additional representations include OAO Severstal, a producer of steel based in Russia, in the $2.3 billion sale of its subsidiaries Severstal Columbus, LLC and Severstal Dearborn, LLC to Steel Dynamics Inc. and AK Steel Corporation; BlackRock Inc. in its $9.7 billion acquisition of the Merrill Lynch Investment Management business from Merrill Lynch; Laidlaw International, an operator of school and passenger buses, in its $36 billion acquisition by FirstGroup, an operator of passenger trains, passenger buses and school buses; Oakley in its $2.1 billion acquisition by Luxottica Group; Stillwater Mining Company in its $341 million sale of a 51 percent stake to MMC Norilsk Nickel, a mining company in Russia; TRW in connection with its $11.8 billion merger with Northrop Grumman; and Honeywell in its $14 billion business combination with AlliedSignal and its attempted $45 billion acquisition by General Electric.

 In addition, Mr. John advises clients on other antitrust matters, including issues related to trade associations, product distribution and pricing.
 He also works with clients to design and implement antitrust compliance programs.